-- Look at how your screen is organised such that you can see people and their slides - You may find that different elements (video, slides, chat functions) overlap. screen - A dual screen system can help avoid overlapping windows on some platforms (though this requires you to have two screens) - Close programs that you are not using and shut all those extra tabs on your browser.
+- Look at how your screen is organised such that you can see people and their slides - You may find that different elements (video, slides, chat functions) overlap.
+On some systems you can prevent this by opening the browser window as full screen - Close programs that you are not using and shut all those extra tabs on your browser. - A dual screen system can help avoid overlapping windows on some platforms (though this requires you to have two screens)